-As part of the Convocation on Professionalism, Judge Jay Roth will administer the Law School’s Honor Code Pledge.
+We will hold a Convocation on Professionalism as part of the orientation program.
+During this part of program, a Judge will administer the Law School’s Honor Code Pledge.
 As part of this ceremony, you will pledge your support for the Law School’s Codes of Honor and Responsibility.
 Please review the Law School’s Code of Student Responsibility and Honor Code before you come to Orientation.

-During this program, you will be asked to recertify that the information contained in your admission application is accurate.
+You will also be asked during this program to recertify that the information contained in your admission application is accurate.
 Please review your admission application before Orientation to make sure everything in it is accurate.
-Failure to update your application in timely fashion may result in disciplinary action.
-Please review the convocation materials to prepare for the Convocation on Professionalism.
+Failure to update your application in timely fashion may result in disciplinary action being taken against you.

 Getting to Orientation

-John Marshall Law School is located at 1422 West Peachtree Street NW, in the heart of Atlanta’s Midtown district.
+Atlanta’s John Marshall Law School is located at 1422 West Peachtree Street, NW, in the heart of Atlanta’s Midtown district.
 Our central location makes the school easily accessible to students in the metropolitan Atlanta area and in northern and central Georgia.

 Parking is free during Orientation.
-If you drive, you should park in our parking deck, which is located at the intersection of 18th Street and Spring Streets.
-Please click on the link below for directions to the Law School using surrounding Interstates and MARTA.
+If you drive, you should park in our parking deck, which is located at the intersection of 18th Street and Spring Street .
+Please look over the directions to the law school using surrounding Interstates and the MARTA.

 The Michael J. Lynch Law Library at Atlanta’s John Marshall Law School is one of the fastest-growing libraries in the area.
-Our library provides students and faculty with access to all legal materials necessary to learning the methodology of legal research and to conducting the research essential to legal practice and scholarship.
+Our library provides students and faculty with access to all legal materials necessary to learn the methodology of legal research and to conduct the research essential to legal practice and scholarship.

 The library will be open during the week of Orientation for students to prepare for classes and Orientation.
-The library is located on the fourth floor of the Law School.
-Please visit the library for additional information on resources available.
+The library is located on the fourth floor of the law school.

 A Word from Your Student Bar Association (SBA) President